 Judge Shelia Johnson in Southfield is not inclined to order jail when she imposes a sentence, even on a violation of probation.
 However, she will not hesitate to incarcerate a defendant who violates probation, particularly if they face new criminal charges or use drugs or alcohol.
 The lawyers with LEWIS & DICKSTEIN, P.L.L.C. frequently convince Judge Johnson to consider alternatives to jail when representing clients on probation violations in her court.

-Lawyers for Judge Shelia Johnson in Southfield’s the 46th District Court
+Lawyers for Judge Shelia Johnson in Southfield’s 46th District Court

-The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. has practiced before Judge Shelia Johnson in Southfield on countless occasions on felony and misdemeanor matters.
+The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. has practiced countless times before Judge Shelia Johnson in Southfield on felony and misdemeanor matters.
 We understand her and know what needs to be done to practice successfully in her courtroom.
 If you face felony or misdemeanor charges or a probation violation allegation, we can help you.
 Our firm uses a unique team approach on every case that consistently achieves outcomes unobtainable by other lawyers, while charging legal fees that are fair and affordable.

 Call us today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form.
 We will contact you promptly and find a way to help you.